cadurosar/cadurosar.github.io/index.md

 <br>`03/2015-09/2015` - Intern at INRIA/Centrale Supéléc in CIDRE team under the supervision of Sébastien Gambs and Cristina Onete.

-During this period I studied distance-bounding protocols and implemented a proof of concept in Android that got published in CARDIS 2015 and was the main part of my MSc thesis.
+Studied distance-bounding protocols and implemented a proof of concept in Android that got published in CARDIS 2015 and was the main part of my MSc thesis.

 <br>`01/2012-08/2013` - Teaching assistant at PUC-Rio for the [databases 101 course](http://www.puc-rio.br/ferramentas/ementas/ementa.aspx?cd=INF1383).

 <br>`08/2011-08/2013` - Internship at Labbio/BioBD a Bio-informatics and databases research lab at PUC-RIO.

-In my time at Labbio/BioBD I worked mostly developing apps in Java and PHP for database migration and management systems
+Worked mostly developing apps in Java and PHP for database migration and management systems.

 ## Teaching Experience ##

+<br>`10/2017-` - 2 courses as substitute teacher for TC131E(Pyrat: Algorithms and Programming), 4 courses and organization of the PyRat Challenge for ELU502(Deep Learning), and full participation (7 courses) in ELU616(Artificial Intelligence) at [IMT-Atlantique](http://www.imt-atlantique.fr/fr)

+<br>`08/2017` - 3 tutorials for the INF1395(Machine Learning) course at PUC-Rio, concerning  [Theano, Pandas and Perceptron](https://github.com/cadurosar/INF1395).

 <br>`01/2012-08/2013, 09/2016-06/2017` - Teaching assistant at PUC-Rio for the [databases 101 course](http://www.puc-rio.br/ferramentas/ementas/ementa.aspx?cd=INF1383).